vippsas/vipps-login-api/vipps-login-api.md

 See the FAQ:
 [How can I activate and set up Vipps Login?](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login)

-### Flows
+## Flows
+### Vipps Login in browser
-The generic steps in the Vipps Login flow are shown in our [How it works guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-howitworks.md).
-This also explains how the login flow adapts to different preconditions in regards to whether the user has chosen to be remembered in the browser they are currently using and whether the user has already consented to share information with the specific merchant (sale unit).
+The generic steps in the Vipps Login in browser flow are shown in our [How it works guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-howitworks.md).
+This also explains how the login in browser flow adapts to different preconditions in regards to whether the user has chosen to be remembered in the browser they are currently using and whether the user has already consented to share information with the specific merchant (sale unit).
 Below is a more detailed description on alternative flows and the choices that can be done to impact these flows when implementing Vipps Login.

 #### Remembered flow
 If a user has chosen to be remembered in browser then the authentication can be completed in the browser.
 The user will then either be asked to provide consent to share profile information or be logged in directly.
 This applies to both desktop and mobile.